 A large FP6 research programme coordinated by HR Wallingford, UK, on Integrated Flood Risk Analysis and Management Methodologies.
 Van der Meer has been involved in defining failure modes for flood defences under wave attack and wave overtopping.
 See www.floodsite.net.

 This research project on wave overtopping was developed by Van der Meer in cooperation with Ghent University, Belgium, as coordinator.
 A database was developed during the project, contained more than 10,000 wave overtopping tests from all over the world.
 An Artificial Neural Network was then constructed by Delft Hydraulics, which is able to predict the wave overtopping discharge for all kind of coastal structures.
-Both the database and Neural Network can be downloaded for free.
 A paper was written by Van der Meer on how to apply the Neural Network in engineering work.
+An extended database and improved Neural Network is now available through the University of Bologna and more information can be found in the EurOtop overtopping manual.

 In DELOS engineers, biologists and economists met each other.
 The project dealt with environment friendly design of low-crested structures.
 The final result of the project were guidelines for design.
 Van der Meer developed in cooperation with the universities of Rome and Bologna new design formulae for wave transmission over low-crested structures.